gianlucarenzi/stalker/README.md

 ![pic3-select-hex](https://user-images.githubusercontent.com/22798919/219906407-b783084b-6df9-425e-9266-d689db07113c.png)

-If the file is loaded correctly, the Download button need to be pressed to start the programming/flashing procedure.
+If the file is loaded correctly, the <b>Download button</b> needs to be pressed to start the programming/flashing procedure.
 It will takes few seconds to be completed.

 ![pic4-download-flash](https://user-images.githubusercontent.com/22798919/219906426-8261f1b7-b1df-463f-b3c8-6042e0b08809.png)